 A dental implant is a device very similar to a screw that is specially designed to be surgically placed within bone as a means of anchoring an AvaDent Digital Denture to the jaw.

 It is an ideal solution for patients who have significant bone loss or who want the added convenience and function of a stabilized prosthetic.

 Dental implants are small screws that are similar to the roots of teeth.
 They are placed into the jaw bones, and can be used to stabilize or support dentures.
-Depending on your specific situation and the amount of bone in your jaw, your dentist will recommend the number of implants that you need, and the type of denture that you are a candidate for.
+Depending on your specific situation and the amount of bone in your jaw, your dentist will recommend the number of implants that you need, and the type of denture for which you are a candidate.